 In October 2007, we became a member of the Chicago Climate Exchange (CCX), North America's only voluntary, verifiable and legally binding emissions reduction and trading marketplace for all six greenhouse gases.
 Members agree to reduce their greenhouse gas emissions by 6 percent from an established baseline by 2010.
 The CCX allows participants who exceed their reduction targets to bank or sell the excess CCX Carbon Financial Instruments.
 We liquidated our 2007 surplus credits in June and July 2009.
 The audit establishing our 2008 baseline emissions was completed and we received 1,519 of 2008 vintage CCX Carbon Financial Instruments in September 2009.
-The 2009 emissions audit data will be submitted in the second quarter of 2010.
-We anticipate having surplus credits for the 2009 compliance year, and we expect to receive them in the fourth quarter of 2010.
+The 2009 emissions audit data was submitted in the second quarter of 2010 and we received 1,623 of 2009 vintage CCX Carbon Financial Instruments in October 2010.
+In October 2010, the CCX announced that they will not be offering a Phase 3 program.
+As such, our participation in the CCX will cease after 2010.